HaroldAlmon/ProjectEuler/README.md

 but they produce the correct answers.

-You may find one or more solutions for a problem because I sometimes try array or hashmap solitions to the same problem.
+You may find one or more solutions for a problem because I sometimes try an array or hashmap solution to the same problem.
 #